-- 1074.1 Each member school is responsible for having an Emergency Action Plan (EAP) in place with clearly defined written and practiced protocols in the event of a sports injury.
-Schools shall work with their administration and district health officials to ensure its appropriate for their physical setting. - 1074.2 Member Schools are required to have students and their parents/guardians sign and return to their school the Concussion Information Sheets prior to practicing each season.
-The school must maintain these returned forms and be able to produce them if requested.
-(BCSS would need a copy of this information sheet) - 1074.3 Each Member School is responsible for following the manufacturer guidelines for re-certification and proper fitting of helmets - 1074.4 All coaches and student-athletes registered in STARS on or before the Fall Roster Deadline will be subject to a football mandatory \$20/head fee.
+- 1074.1 Each member school is responsible for having an Emergency Action Plan (EAP) in place with clearly defined written and practiced protocols.
+Schools shall work with their administration and district officials to ensure its appropriate for their physical setting. - 1074.2 Member Schools are required to have students and their parents/guardians sign and return to their school the Concussion Information Sheets prior to practicing each season.
+The school must maintain these returned forms and be able to produce them if requested. - 1074.3 Each Member School is responsible for following the manufacturer guidelines for re-certification and proper fitting of helmets - 1074.4 All coaches and student-athletes registered in STARS on or before the Fall Roster Deadline will be subject to a football mandatory \$20/head fee.
 The fees will be invoiced directly to the school following the Fall Roster Deadline. - 1074.4.1 Any athletes or coaches who are members of the team but are not registered on STARS will not be allowed to participate in any team drills, games, or practices until they are registered in the BC School Sports STARS database, and have paid the football mandatory participation fee.